andr-ew/prosody/README.md

 # spondee

+turns the mac trackpad into 4 simultaneous midi faders

 ![ss](spondee.png)

 divides the mac trackpad into four vertical faders outputting MIDI cc. while enabled, the trackpad cannot be used as a mouse, includes a toggle mapped to the '~' key.